Will Hemant Soren become Jharkhand CM?

 Hemant Soren, the face of the grand alliance in Jharkhand, is himself contesting from two seats.
 Hemant Soren is facing a tough fight from Woman and Child Welfare Minister Lois Marandi of the BJP from Dumka and Simon Malto of the BJP from Barhait a stronghold of the JMM.

 Soren is the most preferred candidate to be the chief minister of Jharkhand.
-He is the son of former Jharkhand Chief Minister Shibu Soren.
+He is the son of former Jharkhand chief minister Shibu Soren.

 In the exit poll conducted by India Today-Axis My India, 29 per cent of the voters favoured Hemant Soren as their chief ministerial candidate, while incumbent Chief Minister Raghubar Das has got 26 per cent votes.